Buying a musical instrument is something that most parents will need to consider at some point in their child’s musical journey.

 There are many other brands available, many of them are made cheaply overseas and are of lower quality as these use cheap parts and materials.
-This more often that not leads to problems with the instrument requiring expensive repairs.
+This more often than not leads to problems with the instrument requiring expensive repairs.

 Whilst it may seem appealing to purchase a cheap instrument on the Internet (eBay has many listings of instruments in bright colours with free shipping etc etc) – if it looks too good to be true, it usually is!

 Parents often ask us where they can find a good 2nd Hand Instrument to purchase.
 It is hard to find a good 2nd hand instrument.
-The best 2nd hand instrument are often purchased from friends or family as you can trust them to give you an accurate history of the instrument and not get tricked in our paying more than an instrument is really worth.
-Music shops do have some 2nd hand instruments for sale but these are usually ex-hire instrument that have been on hire for a few months and returned.
-These will mostly only sell for a small reduction on the regular purchase price of a new instrument in store and you don’t know how well it has been looked after while it has been out on hire.
+The best 2nd hand instruments are often purchased from friends or family as you can trust them to give you an accurate history of the instrument and not get tricked in our paying more than an instrument is really worth.
+Music shops do have some 2nd hand instruments for sale but these are usually ex-hire instruments that have been on hire for a few months and returned.
+These will mostly only sell for a small reduction on the regular purchase price of a new instrument in-store and you don’t know how well it has been looked after while it has been out on hire.

 The Internet does provide a range of 2nd hand instruments for sale – eBay has a number of options available.
 The difficulty is you are usually purchasing something not knowing its full history and often without being able to play test it.
 You can get lucky and find a good 2nd hand instrument.
 Again we recommend you stick to name brands as listed above.
-It’s worth factoring in to the purchase price that you may still need to have the instrument serviced after purchase.
+It’s worth factoring into the purchase price that you may still need to have the instrument serviced after purchase.
 Brass instruments often need a good clean and adjust inside and out.
 Woodwind instruments will often need lots of adjusting and pads replaced.
 You may need to spend around $100-$150 to have your instrument serviced after purchase.
-So it’s advisable to factor this in to the purchase price as well.
+So it’s advisable to factor this into the purchase price as well.